Illness and Job Discrimination

 Discrimination in Employment Act of 1967, it is illegal to discriminate in any aspect

 Hiring and firing

 Transfer, promotion, layoff, or recall

 Harassment on the basis of race, color, religion, sex, national origin, disability,

-Taking revenge against an individual for filing a charge of discrimination, participating
+Taking revenge against a person for filing a charge of discrimination, taking part

 in an investigation, or opposing discriminatory practices

 Employment decisions based on stereotypes or assumptions about the abilities, traits,